Downsizing your home

 What are the real estate conditions when you’re looking to buy and sell?

-The real estate market can dictate whether it’s an appropriate time to buy or sell.
+The real estate market can dictate whether it’s an appropriate time to buy or sell, particularly implications of the current low interest rate environment.
 We recommend getting specialised advice from professionals with a good knowledge of the areas where you’re buying and selling property.

 Selling your home could impact your pension or super.

 There are significant tax and superannuation implications associated with buying or selling a property, especially during retirement.
-Consider getting financial advice from a professional as they will be able to give you the full picture before you make any major decisions.
+Consider getting financial advice from our Senior Financial Planners by calling 1300 654 193 or email email@example.com.